yuenci/react-gh-pages-action/README.md

           BRANCH: gh-pages # The branch the action should deploy to.
           Token: ${{ secrets.TOKEN }} # This token is provided by Actions, you do not need to create your own token.
 ```

+10. Switch to main branch, then commit new code, CI/CD will proceed automatically.